5 Reasons to Get Pushpay in Time for Easter

 2. Convert newcomers to committed members of your church

 Your church is about to experience a huge influx of new visitors.
 Maybe these folks are your neighbors or live a few cities away.
 Regardless, they’re probably people who may strongly consider attending your church after the Easter season is over.
 That’s why it’s critical to have a follow-up plan in place and have one that’s enabled by the digital technology people are already using.

 With the Pushpay custom church app, you can encourage first-time visitors to download the app and fill out a digital connect card.
 Your church can then use their information to follow up with them using an email drip campaign or even a phone call if you have enough staff and volunteers to follow up that way.
 You can also follow up with newcomers through the app using push notifications that encourage them to attend a new believers class or church potluck.
 With a mobile app customized to your church’s needs and branding, you can drive meaningful engagement with newcomers and see lasting growth at Easter and beyond.

 3. Maximize Easter giving

 On days when they know there are going to be lots of non-members attending, some churches dedicate the offering to things non-members (and even non-believers) can rally behind, such as local nonprofits, parachurch organizations, and specific projects that benefit people in tangible ways.
 Other churches collect the offering as usual, which is fine, too.
 Either way, you can expect to see a significant increase in giving simply because there are more people in the room.

-But if you don’t have digital giving, you’re leaving money on the table.
-Because not everyone will remember to bring checks or cash to church.
-(Especially if they aren’t regular attendees.)
-And most people aren’t comfortable writing down their debit card number or bank account information and dropping it in a basket.
+But if you don’t have digital giving, you’re leaving money on the table because not everyone will remember to bring checks or cash to church.
+Plus, most people aren’t comfortable writing down their debit card number or bank account information and dropping it in a basket.
 So even if they’re inspired to give, they won’t be able to.